Skip to main content

 Low accuracy (4 of 18 factors)

-15 Summer Programs in Alabama for High Schoolers
+25 Summer Programs in Alabama for High Schoolers in 2025

 What’s Covered:

-Alabama students have plenty of options when it comes to ways to enrich themselves this summer.
-We’ve rounded up some of the top programs in the state, spanning niches like engineering, science, dance, music, writing, and much more.
+If you’re a high school student from Alabama and wondering how to spend your summer in a way that will boost your chances during the college admissions process, you’ve come to the right place!
+We’ve rounded up some of the top summer programs in the state, which span niches like engineering, science, dance, music, writing, and much more.

 1. AgriTREK/SciTREK and AgDiscovery Summer Programs